wikimedia/labs-tools-maintain-kubeusers/README.md

     - Drop the .kube/config file in the tool directory
     - Annotate the namespace with configmap

+## Deploying in toolsbeta

+Build the container on the current docker-builder host in the tools project with `docker build -t docker-registry.tools.wmflabs.org/maintain-kubeusers:latest .` and push it `docker push docker-registry.tools.wmflabs.org/maintain-kubeusers:latest`.

+Then as admin on the toolsbeta kubernetes cluster, go to a checkout of this repo and run `kubectl apply -f betaservice.yaml`

 ## Running tests

 Tests are run using [tox](https://tox.readthedocs.io/en/latest/), normally,